ynput/ayon-documentation/website/docs/addon_photoshop_admin.md

 #### Makes an image sequence instead of flatten image

-If multiple `image` instances are produced, glue created images into image sequence (`mov`) to review all of them separetely.
+If multiple `image` instances are produced, glue created images into image sequence (`mov`) to review all of them separately.
 Without it only flatten image would be produced.

 #### Maximum size of sources for review